abcxyzi/RadSeg/README.md

 - Each radar signal contains 32,768 complex, baseband IQ samples.
 - Annotations are provided as channel-wise binary masks where each channel corresponds to a signal type.

-Please refer to the conference paper for further details on RadSeg.
+Please refer to the associated conference paper (TBA) for further details on RadSeg.

 ## Download Links